kouts/vuepress-plugin-vue-example/docs/installation/index.md

 export default defineUserConfig({
   plugins: [
     vueExamplePlugin({
-      // You need to provide a directory that all the example .vue files will be stored.
+      // Provide a directory where all the example `.vue` files will be stored.
+      // Either an absolute path or a relative path to the `.vuepress/.temp` directory can be used.
-      // You can use sub-directories to separate examples into categories.
+      // Sub-directories can be utilized to separate examples into categories.
-      componentsPath: '/examples/',
+      componentsPath: '../components/',
     }),
   ],
 })